hashicorp/terraform-provider-vault/website/docs/index.html.markdown

   contains one or more certificate files that will be used to validate the certificate presented by the Vault server.
 May be set via the `VAULT_CAPATH` environment variable.

+* `auth_login` - (Optional) A configuration block, described below, that attempts to authenticate using the `auth/<method>/login` path to aquire a token which Terraform will use.
+Terraform still issues itself a limited child token using auth/token/create in order to enforce a short TTL and limit exposure.

 * `client_auth` - (Optional) A configuration block, described below, that provides credentials used by Terraform to authenticate with the Vault